So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 Adam has a “blogging business” – and a very successful one at that (according to his posts).
 His blog is also about blogging, of course, but he set out to make it a very profitable endeavor in less than a year (when most people take 5-10 years and often fail).

 Well he did it.
 “How,” you ask?
-I think he basically worked like fucking dog for an entire year.
+I think he basically worked like a complete mad-dog for an entire year.
 He sent an email recapping “what he had done in year one” (like how many posts he did and affiliates he found), and it was mind boggling.
 HE OBVIOUSLY DOESN’T HAVE KIDS!

 Anyway, if you want to actually get inspired to start a blog, read his stuff.
 He almost had me convinced I could make some money with a blog… hahah!
 I also bought one of his digital products on Affiliate Marketing, which was good.